venikman/FPF/FPF-Spec.md

 * “mint vs reuse” decision is explicit,
 * naming follows the local-first naming protocol and avoids scope smuggling (roles/metrics/stages baked into labels; overloaded words used as terms with a local sense).
 Remediation **SHOULD** use F.18,
 * deprecated aliases and continuity rules are respected.

+**PCP-DEONT (Deontic clause hygiene - RFC keywords)** - Trigger: the pattern mismatch admissibility (like in laws in physics) and deontic laws (like in law enforcement).
+Checks include:
+* Deontic requirements are expressed with RFC-style keywords (see H‑8);
+* obligations are not smuggled into prose as informal imperatives.
+Admissibility/validity constraints are stated non‑deontically as `Invariant:` / `Well‑formedness constraint:` predicates and referenced from the Conformance Checklist when enforceable.
+* **Subject discipline for RFC keywords.** If a sentence uses RFC keywords, its grammatical subject **MUST** be an agent or a publishable artefact (author, reviewer, tool, model, record, validator).
+RFC keywords **MUST NOT** modify modeled‑world entities (e.g., “Earth”, “RoleAssignment”, “Role”, “holon”) — express those as `Invariant:` / `Well‑formedness constraint:` predicates instead, and (if needed) reference them from CC items.

 #### E.19:4.4 - Decision outcomes